SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/tutorials/programming/python/methods.md

 countdown(5, "Ready for takeoff number two!")
 ```

 This should give you an example of how we can call the same function multiple times without having to write the same piece of code over and over again.
-SO now you can think of a method as a way of storing useful code that can be called later as many times as you want.
+So now you can think of a method as a way of storing useful code that can be called later as many times as you want.
 Now you can mess around with the `countdown` method as much as you want and change the times each one counts down and the message simply by changing what `parameters` you give it!

 ## Extra Resources